bagnine/Clothing_Recommender/README.md

 I created four basic recommender models.
 The first one, as shown above, uses Euclidean distance to recommend items with the most similar color palette to the target.

-The next 3 model used clustering, cosine similarity and K Nearest Neighbors to select items based on 2 different data sets- the full set of features, including seller data, location and NLP features engineered from the item descriptions, and a stripped down version that relies only on categories a user could reasonably input.
+The next 3 models used clustering, cosine similarity and K Nearest Neighbors to select items based on 2 different data sets- the full set of features, including seller data, location and NLP features engineered from the item descriptions, and a stripped down version that relies only on categories a user could reasonably input.

 In evaluating these models, I used visual inspection, difference of mean price of recommendations from the target, standard deviation of 'likes' between the recommended items, cosine similarity and euclidean color distance.
 I wanted my recommendations to have the following qualities:

-* Visual similarity to the target
+* Visual similarity to the target, from both quantitative analysis and visual inspection
 * Similar prices to the target
 * A wide variety of likes, meaning that the selections included both popular and lesser-known items
 * As close as possible to the scaled features of the target overall
-* A low distance from each other colors in the target palette

 After testing the above models, I created an ensemble recommender which ran all four of the functions I created and returns recommendations based on frequency from each of them.
 I also created a few weight standards to choose from in testing the models in order to focus more on visual features or overall similarity.

 Finally, I designed a function to randomly select target rows from my data, generate recommendations from them, and aggregate the metrics in order to validate my models' performances.

 ## Results

+The chart below shows the evaluation metrics of six combinations of data and model weighting-

+A simple data set without weights, weighted for visual similarity and weighted for cosine similarity, and a more complex 'Full' data set with the same 3 iterations.

 ![Ensemble Method Evaluation](./src/readme_img/evaluations.png)